remix-run/remix/docs/file-conventions/route-files-v2.md

 | `/en/american-flag-speedo` | `($lang).$productId.tsx` |
 | `/fr/american-flag-speedo` | `($lang).$productId.tsx` |

+You may wonder why `/american-flag-speedo` is matching the `($lang)._index.tsx` route instead of `($lang).$productId.tsx`.
+This is because when you have an optional dynamic param segment followed by another dynamic param, Remix cannot reliably determine if a single-segment URL such as `/american-flag-speedo` should match `/:lang` `/:productId`.
+Optional segments match eagerly and thus it will match `/:lang`.
+If you have this type of setup it's recommended to look at `params.lang` in the `($lang)._index.tsx` loader and redirect to `/:lang/american-flag-speedo` for the current/default language if `params.lang` is not a valid language code.

 ## Splat Routes

 While [dynamic segments][dynamic-segments] match a single path segment (the stuff between two `/` in a URL), a splat route will match the rest of a URL, including the slashes.